rutherford-nj/www.rutherfordboronj.com/resident-info/transportation/downtowner-commuter-bus.md

 [**For a printable version of the Shuttle Schedules click here**](https://storage.googleapis.com/static.rutherford-nj.com/public-works/DPW_CommuterBus.pdf)

+Due to staffing issues, the Downtowner Shuttle Bus will run from 6:00am – 2:00pm on Thursday and Friday November 7 & 8.

+We apologize for any inconvenience.

 ## Commuter Shuttle

 The Commuter Shuttle is offered free to all residents following [this route](https://www.google.com/maps/d/viewer?mid=1CPW4txNeS55syVYQ9XMPqHbDpl0).
 The bus operates Monday through Friday from 6:00 am to 8:43 am in the mornings and 4:49 pm to 7:04 pm in the evenings.
 There is no service on Saturday, Sunday and Holidays.